mediaexplorer74/myTube/README.md

 ![](Images/shot02.png)

 ## About the original
-MyTube is the the famous Youtube UWP client / application that using Youtube API from google.
-Sadly, its W10M developing stopped by its developers... and thera are some critial bugs such damaged webbrowser google auth. :(
+MyTube is the the famous Youtube client / application that using Youtube API from google.
+Sadly, its WP8 / W10M developing stopped by its developers... and thera are some critial bugs such damaged webbrowser google auth. :(

 So, myTube reconstruction is very important thing :)